Website Hacking

 Once we’ve pasted the HTML code, let’s now add the new password value (attacker’s password) and the confirm password value, and then save the text document as csrf.html

-As soon as the victim opens up this csrf.html, there he will get a confirm button, as he clicks over it, the password will get changed without his knowledge.
+As soon as the victim opens up this csrf.html, he will see a confirm button, and when he clicks it, someone will change the password without his knowledge.

 From the below image, you can see that the CSRF attack changes the old password set by user “Raj”.